ARMmbed/mbed-os-5-docs/docs/reference/api/storage/storage.md

 ##### Scope

 The "little" in the little file system comes from the focus on both keeping resource usage low and keeping the scope self-contained.
 Aside from the three targeted issues above, there is a heavy restriction against bloat in this software module.
 Instead, we push additional features to separate layers in the BlockDevice API that drives the Mbed OS storage stack.
 This gives Mbed OS a tool for remaining flexible as technology used by IoT devices develops.

+#### The FATFileSystem

+The FAT file system is a well-known and established disk oriented file system that you can find on Mbed OS and some lesser known operating systems such as Windows, Linux, and OSX.
+Due to its age and popularity, the FAT file system has become the de facto standard for forms of portable storage, such as flash drives and SD cards.
+Even for an embedded system, being able to interact with portable storage can be a valuable feature.

+##### Portable

+The primary feature of the FAT file system is the portability.
+With universal support across PC OSs, the FAT file system lets you to access storage from both the embedded system and a user's PC.
+This gives users an easy way to get information onto and off of the device.

+##### Embedded

+The Mbed OS FAT file system is built on the well-known ChanFS project.
+It has been optimized heavily for embedded systems and is one of the smallest FAT file system implementations out there.

 ### Partitioning